dmmaltos/Donut-Shell/README.md

 ## Goals & Objectives

-* Implement a unique shell startup sequence that immediately occurs when program is run.
+* Implement a unique shell start-up sequence that immediately occurs when program is run.
-* Handles UNIX external commands such as ls, emacs, cd, etc.
+* Properly handle UNIX external commands such as: `ls`, `emacs`, `cd`, etc.
-* Handles internal commands:
+* Properly handle internal commands such as:
-  - exit: Terminates DonutShell.
+  - exit: Terminate DonutShell.
-  - print: Prints the current PID to console.
+  - print: Print the current PID to console.
-  - help: Prints the DonutShell help desk, provides available commands.
+  - help: Print the a help page to console, listing available commands for the shell.
-* By using the ampersand character (&) to seperate commands in user input, results incommands will execute concurrently.
+* Support using the ampersand character (&) to seperate commands in user input, results in the given commands executing concurrently.
-* Truncates a given user input line back down to 100 characters, if input is longer than 100 characters.
+* Truncate a given user input line back down to 100 characters, if the input line is longer than 100 characters.
-* Supports multiple argumments for commands.
+* Support arguments for commands.
-* If an invalid character is found in an argument or command, shell prints an error message, then proceeds to ignore the rest of the given user input line.
+* If an invalid character is found in an argument or command, print an error message, then ignore the rest of the user input line.
-  - Valid Characters: `A-Z`, `a-z`, `0-9`, `-`, `.`, `/`, and `_`.
+  - Valid characters: `A-Z`, `a-z`, `0-9`, `-`, `.`, `/`, and `_`.

 ## Build Instructions